 Speaking of Controllers the Apps are available for iOS and Android devices for setup and complete control of your Sonos system.
 Computer versions (Mac/Windows) of the Apps cannot be used for setup.

-Additionally, only two (2) Sonos products allow connection of Bluetooth (BT) devices for streaming (Roam/Move).
-All products listed in the chart (excepting Sonos Architectural speakers which require a Sonos Amp) employ Bluetooth Low Energy (BLE) for ease of setup.
+Note: All products listed in the charts (excepting Sonos Architectural speakers which require a Sonos Amp) employ Bluetooth Low Energy (BLE) for ease of setup.
 BLE does not support connection of BT devices to Sonos speakers or components for streaming.

 Quick Links for each speaker are provided to allow quick access to Sonos product information and FAQ’s.

-Note: A special character in a column header or following a line-item indicates there is supplemental information below the chart.
+Note: A special character in a column header or following a line-item indicates there is supplemental information following the last chart.

-** Select Quick Links for Roam and Move and visit FAQ’s for more information.
+** Select Quick Links for Roam, Move and Move 2 to visit FAQ’s for more information.

-- Sonos One/One SL, Five, Arc, and Beam and can be used to create the SonosNet to move Sonos off your home WiFi to mitigate wireless interference.
+- Sonos One/One SL, Five, Arc, Ray and Beam can be used to create the SonosNet to move Sonos off your home WiFi to mitigate wireless interference.